“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 How do I maintain and repair my wheelchair?

-Maintaining and repairing a wheelchair is important for its longevity and performance.
+Maintaining and repairing a wheelchair is vital for its longevity and performance.
 Regular maintenance includes cleaning and lubricating moving parts.
 Repairs should be done by a trained professional, and replacement parts should be readily available.

 Conclusion